Mansfield: Regeneration

+A new hotel is expected to be built on the former bus station as planned from 2020 at the cost of £12 million.
+Planning permission has been granted but due to the rising costs of inflation the plans are being revised to be cost effective.

 Civic Centre

-The headquarters of Mansfield District Council were relocated to a new-build occupying part of a former recreation ground at Chesterfield Road South from August 1986, bringing together workers from 12 offices across the district.
-The project took two years and over-ran the anticipated cost by £1 million, totalling £6.7 million, then the council's biggest spending scheme. it was opened in 1987 by Princess Anne.
-Catering facilities are run by outside contractors.
+The headquarters of the Mansfield District Council at Chesterfield Road South were purpose-built in 1986, bringing together workers from 12 offices across the district.
+The project took two years and over-ran the anticipated cost by £1 million, totalling £6.7 million, then the council's biggest spending scheme.
+It was opened in 1987 by Princess Anne.
+In-house catering facilities are run by outside contractors.
+The civic centre includes Job Centre Plus, an agency within the Department for Work and Pensions.

-From 2012, surplus office space was rented to outside concerns.
-Working with Ashfield District Council to cut costs, the legal services of both authorities were combined in existing ADC offices at Kirkby in Ashfield.
-Their joint regeneration service began earlier.
-The council decided in 2014 to close the Civic Centre counter-payments facility.

-Job Centre Plus, an agency within the Department for Work and Pensions, moved in 2018 from two town-centre venues to the re-modelled Civic Centre interior ground floor.
-The vacated offices were intended for redevelopment as housing and retail.

-Mansfield Community Partnership was created at the Civic Centre as a centralised hub for law and order, with police, street wardens, housing, domestic abuse and anti social behaviour officers in a dedicated town-centre unit.
+Mansfield Community Partnership at the Civic Centre is a centralised hub for law and order, with police, street wardens, housing, domestic abuse and anti social behaviour officers in a dedicated town-centre unit.

-In October 2021, the council announced a plan to create a new community hub at the old town hall in the town centre, intending to relocate staff together with other parties having vested interests in the present building and area.
-The project will be subject to a successful bid for funding from central government under the Levelling up scheme announced in 2021.
-The Civic Centre is proposed to be redeveloped.
+In 2021, the council proposed a new community hub at the old town hall in the town centre, intending to relocate staff together with other parties having vested interests in the present building and area.
+By 2023 the council's priorities had changed, having acquired a £20 million grant from central government towards the cost of converting the nearby old Art Deco-styled former Co-Operative store, closed since 2020.
+Named Mansfield Connect, a multi-agency hub is planned with space sub-let to partner organisations such as police, social care and Jobcentre Plus.

-Former employment and industry

-Wolverhampton & Dudley Breweries in October 1999 acquired Mansfield Brewery, once the United Kingdom's largest independent brewery, for £253 million.
-Production ceased in 2002, and the Mansfield range of ales moved to manufacturing facilities around the country; the site was later sold to Pubmaster Ltd, and from the 2020s is being redeveloped as housing.